edgedock/dcmartin/CICD.md

 + `hzn` - Open Horizon command-line-interface
 + `ssh` - Secure Shell

-The process is designed to account for multiple branches, registries, and exchanges being utilized as part of the build, test, and release management process; no release management process is proscribed.
+The process is designed to account for multiple branches, registries, and exchanges being utilized as part of the build, test, and release management process; no release management process is proscribed nor provided.

-The CI/CD process requires configuration to operate properly; the control attributes are listed below; they may be specified as environment variables, files, or automatically extracted from relevant JSON configuration files, e.g. `~/.docker/config.json`, `registry.json` and `apiKey.json` for the Docker configuration, registry, and IBM Cloud, respectively.
+The CI/CD process requires configuration to operate properly; **relevant JSON configuration files**:

+1. `~/.docker/config.json` - Docker configuration, including registries and authentication
+2. `registry.json` - IBM Cloud Container Registry configuration (see [`REGISTRY.md`][registry-md])
+3. `apiKey.json` - IBM Cloud platform API key

+These files are utilized for the control attributes; they may also be specified as environment variables or files in the `open-horizon/` directory; **the control attributes are**:

 + `DOCKER_NAMESPACE` - identifies the collection of repositories, e.g. `dcmartin`
 + `DOCKER_REGISTRY` - identifies the SaaS server, e.g. `docker.io`